DEFRA/ffc-development-guide/docs/local-development-setup/index.md

 ## Operating systems

-The most common operating systems is Windows with [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/about) Ubuntu distro or a Mac.
+The most common operating systems is Windows with [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/about) Ubuntu distro or macOS.

 [Visual Studio Code](https://code.visualstudio.com/) is the most popular code editor used within Defra.
 However, developers are free to use any compatible equivalent if it aides in their productivity.